Panino con Sfilatino

 Generic Catanese sandwich; often featuring local sausage or horse meat.

-The Calabrian panino leads with 'nduja, a fiery pork paste smeared on warm bread rather than sliced, often beside a coin of soppressata piccante.
-The one regional panino built on a spread.
+The Calabrian panino is built on 'nduja, a fiery spreadable pork paste worked onto warm bread on the back of a knife, often beside a coin of soppressata piccante.
+The roll has to be warm to work.

 Generic Bolognese sandwich; often mortadella or other local salumi.